 Sting and Copeland formed The Police in 1977, recruiting Summers months later.
 The band went on to international fame and produced chart-topping singles, including "Every Little Thing She Does Is Magic" and the No. 1 hits "Message in a Bottle," "Walking on the Moon" and "Every Breath You Take."
 During his tenure with the band, Summers twice won the Grammy Award for best rock instrumental performance.
 Although Sting was the lead vocalist of the band and its primary songwriter, Summers occasionally contributed lead vocals and original compositions.

 The Police disbanded in early 1984, after seven years and record sales of around 80 million dollars.
-The group reunited in 2007, for a performance at the Grammys and a successful world tour.
+The group reunited in 2007, for a performance at the Grammys and a record-breaking successful world tour, ranked as the third highest-grossing tour of all time.